superflows-dev/react-ui-components-superflows/README.md

 ### ButtonNext

-Button component, which navigates to the next screen after click
+Button component, which is designed for navigating to the next screen after click

 ```jsx